 Last up, return to standing position by extending your right leg to complete one rep.

 Aim for 10 to 12 reps on each leg to complete one set.

 3. Leg Extensions Quad Exercise

-You could also perform the easier version without the need for a machine by sitting down on a higher table or chair and clasping a weight between your feet for more resistance.
-It’s your choice.
+Perform the easier version without the need for a machine by sitting down on a higher table or chair and clasping a weight between your feet for more resistance.

 Begin by sitting on the padded seat of the machine (just like shown in the video tutorial) with the pads over the top of the ankles.

 Next, hook your feet under the padded bar and while bracing your core and keeping your back head straight.